Author has written 1 story for Harry Potter.

 "The magic I evoked fifteen years ago means that Harry has powerful protection while he can still call this house 'home.'
 However miserable he has been here, however unwelcome, however badly treated, you have at least, grudgingly, allowed him houseroom."

 Dumbledore could have done something to ensure that Harry's childhood wasn't dark and difficult but instead chose not to and in so doing he proved that "dark and difficult" childhood is in fact precisely what he really wanted Harry to suffer through.
+(Remember his admonishment regarding doing what is "right" rather than what is easy is further proof that he considered Harry's suffering "right" unless he hypocritically ignored his own advice and just dumped Harry there without care for his well-being because it was the easy thing to do.)
 The wizarding world is rife with spells and potions compelling particular behavior.
 It would most certainly have been preferable and much happier for both the Dursleys and Harry if Dumbledore had at the least used a compulsion ward or charm to ensure Harry was at least accepted if not loved by the Dursleys.
 After all, his living with them was deemed by Dumbledore to be necessary regardless of their clearly not wanting Harry.
 Thus he proved by forcing Harry upon them that they lacked any real free-will in the matter; that what they wanted was unimportant anyway in the much greater need for Harry's safety.
-(Dumbledore's howler to Petunia "REMEMBER MY LAST!" when the Dursleys were about to throw Harry out along with prior statements peppered throughout earlier books proved that Harry's residence with the Dursleys was coerced upon the Dursleys in some way by Dumbledore.)
+(Dumbledore's howler to Petunia "REMEMBER MY LAST!" when the Dursleys were about to throw Harry out along with prior statements peppered throughout earlier books proved that Harry's residence with the Dursleys was coerced upon the Dursleys by Dumbledore.)
 So why then didn't he take the added step to ensure Harry grew up well since the Dursley's free-will didn't matter to him anyway?
 In fact, his coercion absolutely ensured the Dursleys would take out their resentment and hatred upon Harry.
 It was abundantly clear that he fully intended Harry's sufferance through an abusive and enslaved childhood because he needed the boy (and prophesied weapon) meek, weak and fully cowed into easy control by adults.

 After all, Dumbledore fully admits that he knowingly subjected Harry to more than a decade of abuse and enslavement by his relatives with no such effort to ensure Harry's well-being.
 Is it any wonder that Harry trashed his office afterwards?
 It might be puzzling to some how later Harry did an about-face and was again "Dumbledore's man" despite the evil Dumbledore knowingly inflicted upon him.
 But all that was needed to fully regain and seal Harry's fervent loyalty was Dumbledore paralyzing and forcing Harry into watching Dumbledore intentionally martyr himself.
 He was dying already but was careful not to tell Harry that.
 He made Harry believe that he sacrificed himself to protect Harry and thus forever sealed Harry's zealous loyalty.
 It is a tactic called "martyrdom" and it has been used to seal fervent and zealous loyalty to a cause or person very successfully for more than a thousand years by cultists, Islamists and also to a historically lesser extent by Christians as well.
 It was also the very fate he had planned for Harry - to die as a martyr.